-I touched on how f-stop values are actually just fractions calculated by dividing the focal length of the lens by the diameter of the aperture.
-Well, you might be thinking every focal length of a lens is different.
-That’s true, and that leads us into our next section.
+If f-stop values are actually just fractions calculated by dividing the focal length of the lens by the diameter of the aperture.

 How Different Lenses Have Different F-Stop Values

-In short, the difference in aperture values between prime lenses and zoom lenses is primarily influenced by the focal length and optical design of the lenses, with prime lenses typically having wider maximum aperture values due to their simpler design and zoom lenses having narrower maximum aperture values due to their more complex optical design.
+Prime lenses typically have wider maximum aperture values due to their simpler design, and zoom lenses have narrower maximum aperture values due to their more complex optical design.

-These fast zoom lenses are often more expensive and heavier than standard zoom lenses, but they provide greater flexibility in focal length while still maintaining a wide aperture for creative possibilities in photography.
+These fast zoom lenses are often more expensive and heavier than standard zoom lenses, but they provide greater flexibility in focal length while still maintaining a wide aperture.

 Aperture and the Exposure Triangle